hokarob/irbcam-plugins/README.md

 IRBCAM and these official plugins are trademarks of [Hokarob AS](https://hokarob.com).

 Happy plugin development!
-If you have any questions or need assistance, don't hesitate to reach out to us via [contact information].
+If you have any questions or need assistance, don't hesitate to reach out to us via support[at]irbcam.com.